 KOBI Spirit of Community Moment: Reed and Carolee Walker Fund

 This year OCF is celebrating its 50th anniversary by sharing stories about the spirit of generosity in Oregon.
-This is Part IX in a series from KOBI TV's "Oregon Community Foundation: Spirit of Community" series.
+This is Part IX from KOBI TV's "Oregon Community Foundation: Spirit of Community" series.
 View the series.